 Depending on the severity of the existing infestation, it might take a little bit longer for K9 Advantix II to get rid of every single flea.
 But since it targets adults, larvae, and eggs, you won’t need to worry about waiting through an entire life cycle to see the full results!

-Formulated With Three Active Ingredients
+Formulated With 3 Active Ingredients

-Though we believe the efficacy is more important than the number when it comes to flea-fighting ingredients, the inclusion of three different active ingredients in K9 Advantix II delivers a well-rounded arsenal against all types of parasites and insects.
+Though we believe efficacy is more important than the number when it comes to flea-fighting ingredients, the inclusion of three different active ingredients in K9 Advantix II delivers a well-rounded arsenal against all types of parasites and insects.
 These ingredients include imidacloprid, permethrin, and pyriproxyfen.

 Imidacloprid is an extremely popular insecticide that targets the nervous system of adult fleas, ticks, and other insects.
 You’ll also find this ingredient in lawn and garden pesticides, home treatments, and industrial pest-control products.